Employment conditions during natural disasters and emergencies

 Anthony runs a café in the Hunter Valley which has been affected by a flood, leaving his business unable to operate.

 Anthony is unsure what to do about paying his employees.
-He contacts the Fair Work Infoline and is advised that the award does not have any provisions that deal with business closures due to natural disasters.
+He contacts the Fair Work Infoline and is advised that the relevant enterprise agreement does not have any provisions that deal with business closures due to natural disasters.

 If possible, Anthony would prefer his employees be paid during the stand down.
 He checks their current leave entitlements as an alternative to an unpaid stand down.
 He finds that of his three employees: